Sorry, you need to enable JavaScript to visit this website.

 Labour market situation in the country

-Danish employers are organised in five main central federations, two in the private sector labour market (DA, FA) and three in the public sector labour market (Local Government Denmark (KL), Regional Denmark, and the Ministry of Finance).
-More than half of the employers in the private sector labour market are organised, whereas all employers in the public sector labour market are organised.
+Employers are represented by five main central federations: two in the private sector (DA, FA) and three in the public sector (Local Government Denmark (KL), Regional Denmark, and the Ministry of Finance).
+Most employers in the public sector are organised, while a significant proportion of private sector employers are also affiliated with these organisations.

 The Danish parliament refrains from interfering in collective negotiations